staging-951d-madcitymultimedia/postman-docs/src/pages/docs/getting-started/installation/install-overview.md

 ## Configure a proxy server

 A proxy server prevents others from accessing your internal network.
 By default, the Postman desktop app uses your system's configured proxy to send API requests or access the internet.
-But you can configure Postman to use the system proxy or a custom proxy when sending requests.
+But you can also configure Postman to use the system proxy or a custom proxy when sending requests.
 To learn more, see [Configure Postman to use a proxy server](/docs/getting-started/installation/proxy/).